kermit4/cjp2p-rust/README.md

 - valuable numbers
 - proof of latency? signature chain of somewhat verifiable latency?
 - reputation
+- thanks/reputation. auto thanks on succesful get.
 ## near-real time things - may overlap
 - news feed
 - once there is economics, sell services
 - group chats
 ## public collaboration
 - reviews of content
+- save recommended and last viewed.. maybe break out a persistent peer state finally
 ## unnsorted
-- make it easy for other people to build on, even if they dont know rust? /on to add functionality? scriptable?
 - make it do what i actually do each day, check for news basically. /trending is all i really do. but, i may want to weight some sources higher. well, do that later. get /trending into a nice /UI ..  make it do it well, easy, streamlined, in browser, and to select 2nd and third most trending, an most popular, etc.
 -   can browsers be p2p nodes in tab?  though if not, a browser plugin isnt inconceiveable.  https://github.com/webtorrent/webtorrent  webrtc but webtransport is probably better now
-- save recommended and last viewed.. maybe break out a persistent peer state finally
-- http code is not DRY
-- reputation
-- use dev branch?
-- /peers all under 300ms
-- thanks/reputation. auto thanks on succesful get.
 - really need metadata for /list and /recommended and /trending